brikis98/docker-osx-dev/README.md

    watching mechanism.
 The only workaround is to enable polling, which is *much* slower to pick up changes and eats up a lot of resources.

-I tried many different solutions (see [Alternatives](#Alternatives)) that didn't work until I finally stumbled across one that does: Vagrant and Rsync.
-Using this combination, build and compilation performance in mounted folders is on par with native OS X and normal file watching works correctly as well.
+I tried many different solutions (see [Alternatives](#alternatives)) that didn't work until I finally stumbled across one that does: Vagrant and Rsync.
+Using this combination, build and compilation performance in mounted folders is on par with native OS X and normal file watching works properly too.
 However, setting it up correctly is a painful process that involves nearly a dozen steps, so to make life easier, I've packaged this process up in this docker-osx-dev project.

 # Status

+Alpha.
+I've tested it on my own computer and am able to code productively, but I welcome others to try it and give me feedback (or submit pull requests!).

-This project is largely a workaround.
+Note: this project is inherently a temporary workaround.
 I hope that in the future, someone will build a better alternative to vboxsf for mounting source code from OS X, and makes this entire project obsolete.
 Until that day comes, I will continue to use these hacky scripts to keep myself productive.

 # Install